Home Traders and trading books Edward Thorp: Beating The Odds – The First Quant (A Man For...

 Chance can be thought of as the card you are dealt in life.
 Choice is how you play them.
 I chose to investigate blackjack.
 As a result, chance offered me a new set of unexpected opportunities.

-The second part is about how he developed his betting systems in blackjack, roulette, and baccarat.
+The second part is how he developed his betting systems in blackjack, roulette, and baccarat.
 This resulted in the book Beat The Dealer and sparked his interest in the greatest casino of them all: the stock market.

 The third part of the book is the longest one: his involvement in the financial industry – which he mostly despises because of frequent fraud and low ethics: